redis/redis-doc/topics/pubsub.md

 client are `SUBSCRIBE`, `PSUBSCRIBE`, `UNSUBSCRIBE`, `PUNSUBSCRIBE`, `PING` and `QUIT`.

+Please not that `redis-cli` will not accept any commands once in subscribed mode and can only quit the mode with `Ctrl-C`.

 ## Format of pushed messages

 A message is a @array-reply with three elements.